McGregor’s Performance Against Mayweather Trashed by Jose Aldo, Rafael dos Anjos

 Rafael dos Anjos tweeted a more detailed response to McGregor’s performance stating that the fighter has “no heart” and that “The Notorious” still owes him a mixed martial arts fight in the UFC.

-Dos Anjos, the former UFC Lightweight champion of the world, also posted to his instagram account that McGregor and himself never had the chance to fight before their previously cancelled event after dos Anjos got injured.
+Dos Anjos, the former UFC Lightweight champion of the world, also posted to his Instagram account that McGregor and himself never had the chance to fight before their previously cancelled event after dos Anjos got injured.
 The post is antagonistic in nature with dos Anjos hash-tagging “chickenheart” by the end of his message to the UFC superstar.

 Aldo’s tweet was quickly met with criticism from fans around the world tweeting out the photo of his thirteen-second knockout against the “Mystic Mac” in 2015.